Laws & Rules

 The new statutory changes also make technical and clean-up changes under Chapters 43.22 and 43.22A RCW.

-The rule amendments under consideration include:
+The adopted rule amendments include:

 • Making changes to the plan review require requires for RVs and recreational park trailers to be consistency with the changes to the statute under HB 1514; and